 10. Fair Work Information Statement

 The National Employment Standards require employers to give each new employee a copy of the Fair Work Information Statement containing information on key elements of the new system.
-Key elements include the roles of Fair Work Australia and the Fair Work Ombudsman, the National Employment Standards, modern awards, agreement making and freedom of association.
+Key elements include the roles of the Fair Work Commission and the Fair Work Ombudsman, the National Employment Standards, modern awards, agreement making and freedom of association.
 The Fair Work Information Statement must also contain information on individual flexibility arrangements, employee records and privacy and termination of employment.

 An employer must give each new employee a copy of the Fair Work Information Statement (to be published and available from the Fair Work Ombudsman) prior to or as soon as practicable after commencement of employment [ss 124-125].